Tajbeg Palace: History

 On December 27, 1979, the Soviet Union launched its intervention in Afghanistan.
 That evening, the Soviet military launched Operation Storm-333, in which some 700 troops, including 54 KGB spetsnaz special forces troops from the Alpha Group and Zenith Group, stormed the Palace and killed PDPA general secretary Hafizullah Amin, who had resided there since December 20.

 During the Soviet–Afghan War it served as the headquarters of the Soviet 40th Army.
 The palace was severely damaged in the years after the Soviet withdrawal from Afghanistan, when different Afghan mujahideen factions fought for control of Kabul after the fall of PDPA leader Mohammad Najibullah's Moscow-backed government in 1992.

-The Afghan government, in conjunction with the German government, have drafted plans for renovating the palace for official use, requiring funds from private donations from wealthy Afghans.
-These plans were on indefinite hold as the Afghan government seeks to establish peace and stability.
+The Afghan government, in conjunction with the German government, drafted plans for renovating the palace for official use, requiring funds from private donations from wealthy Afghans.
+These plans were on indefinite hold as the Afghan government sought to establish peace and stability.
 A similar plan was approved for the nearby Darul Aman Palace which was completely renovated and opened to the public on Afghan Independence Day, August 2019.

 In 2021, the palace had been completely rebuilt.